-- Instagram: Inspirational content photos and captions that is visually driven. - Instagram Stories: Real-time content sharing to create a dialogue with your audience.
-Use stickers such as polls, questions or quizzes to engage with your audience and gather feedback! - Facebook: Aspirational and informational content that can be more in-depth, i.e. photo galleries or lengthier descriptions. - Twitter: Informational content and trending topics.
-Best for sharing self-published or industry news articles, research, etc. that can educate others.
+- Posts: Inspirational content photos and captions that is visually driven.
+Stories: Real-time content sharing to create a dialogue with your audience.
+Use stickers - Aspirational and informational content that can be more in-depth, i.e. photo galleries or lengthier descriptions.